magiclabs/create-magic-app/README.md

 # 🪄 `make-magic`

-> A tool for quickly scaffolding an app with Magic authentication baked-in!
+> A tool for quickly scaffolding an app with Magic baked-in!

 <p align="center">
   <a href="https://github.com/magiclabs/create-magic-app/blob/master/LICENSE">License</a> ·